jonathansick/sickvim/README.md

 5. `cd ~/.vim/bundle/command-t; rake make`

 Since plugins are submodules, they can be updated by issuing `git pull` within their respective directories in `bundle/`.

+Plugins can be updated in bulk using the command:

+    git submodule foreach git pull

 Adding plugins
 --------------